 There is ALWAYS someone who is in much worse shape than you!

-The way I see it if God wants to use me, and my health struggles, to bring the lost and hurting world, to come to know him, so be it.
+Sickness in our lives can be used to test and refine our faith as Job’s trials were.
+Sickness also leads us to greater dependence on and obedience to God.
+The way I see it if God wants to use me and my health struggles, to bring the lost and hurting world to come to know him so be it.
 Here I am Lord, use me.